alexhokl/notes/interview.md

 - Do you do hallway usability (UX) testing?
 - Do you do code review?

+#### Interview questions

+- Ask the candidate about his/her hobbies and follow up with a question on asking them to design and implement a thing related to the hobby
+  - look for safety and security concerns
+  - look for quality control
+- Ask the candidate about a simple binary search

 #### House-Tree-Person (HTP) test

 - [basic interpretations](https://alexhokl.com/htp)